fiesta/apidocs/message-middleware-api.rst

 .. code-block:: js

   {
-    group: GROUP,
+    group_id: GROUP_ID,
+    group_uri: GROUP_URI,
     group_name: "family",
-    sender: USER,
+    sender_id: USER_ID,
+    sender_uri: USER_URI,
     subject: "Hi guys",
-    content: "This is an example message."
+    text: "This is an example message."
   }

-`group` is the group id / URI of the group the message was sent to.
+`group_id` is the group id of the group the message was sent to.

+`group_uri` is a URI you can use to get more information about the group.

 `group_name` is the name used by the sender for the group.

 .. note:: Different users might have different names for the same group.

-`sender` is the user id / URI of the message's sender.
+`sender_id` is the user id of the message's sender.

+`sender_uri` is a URI that you can use to get more information about the sender.

 `subject` is the message's subject.

-`content` is a text representation of the message's content.
+`text` is a text representation of the message's content.
 The message text is processed to remove signatures and quoted text.

 Responses
 ---------